dnlmsr/dnlmsr.github.io/content/cv.md

 🖥️ Informatics
 --------------

 I have always found the IT world to be fascinating, as a fact I spend lot of my free time discovering new things on this subject.
 I am also a fan of open source software and anything that revolves around it, and I always try to find open source alternatives to get my job done.
 These below are some tools and programs I learned in my lifetime:

 - Linux
 - Git
 - KiCad
--   C for embedded systems
+- C for embedded systems (mostly using the Arduino framework)
 - LaTeX
 - Python
+- Rust (beginner level, still learning it)
+- HTML & CSS (beginner level)

+I use Linux (arch btw) as my daily driver, and I'm pretty confident with the tools revolving around it.

 🎓 Education
 ===========